SUMMER DANCE INTENSIVE

 full-time professional student.
 Visit AUDITION for more information.

-OPEN TRAINING PROGRAM (OTP) Audition Not Required
+OPEN TRAINING PROGRAM (OTP) Audition Not Required, but Recommended

 Designed to provide a challenging Summer Dance experience, this is an excellent option for those students who are not necessarily looking for a full time professional program.
 However, an OTP student may be offered acceptance to the full time professional training program based on talent and commitment displayed.
+Students registering for the OTP without audition, may be placed on a waiting list in order to accommodate students who have attended an audition location.

 PTP and OTP students take classes together, including special workshops, and are placed in levels according to their age and ability.